MichaelObi/Toggleton/README.md

 ## Usage

 ### ToggleableImageView
-In layout files, use the `<ToggleImageButton />` tag like any other Android View Widget.
+In layout files, use the `<ToggleableImageButton />` tag like any other Android View Widget.

 In Java code,